 The model finds little effect of changes of individual behaviour on week-ends on the dynamics of the number of deaths through time.
-Fig. 7 shows that the resulting posterior of R_t looks very similar to the posterior obtained without accounting for behavioural changes on week-ends.
-The associated posterior distribution of $\alpha{weekend}$ is presented in Supplementary Figure 7.
+Fig. 7 shows that the resulting posterior of R_t looks very similar to the posterior obtained without accounting for behavioural changes on week-ends (see Supplementary Figure 14 for comparison with base model R_t).
+The associated posterior distribution of $\alpha{weekend}$ is presented in Supplementary Figure 12.